Orde Wingate: Operation Thursday

-Death in India
+Death

 On 24 March 1944, Wingate flew to assess the situations in three Chindit-held bases in Burma.
 On his return, he agreed to allow two British war correspondents' request for a lift even though the pilot protested that the plane was overloaded.
-Flying from Imphal to Lalaghat, the USAAF B-25 Mitchell bomber of the 1st Air Commando Group in which he was flying crashed into jungle-covered hills in the present-day state of Manipur in northeast India, killing all ten passengers aboard, including Wingate, who died an acting major general.
+Flying from Imphal to Lalaghat, the USAAF B-25 Mitchell bomber of the 1st Air Commando Group in which he was flying crashed into jungle-covered hills in the present-day state of Manipur in northeast India, killing all passengers aboard, including Wingate, who died an acting major general.
 In place of Wingate, Brigadier (later Lt.-Gen.) Walter Lentaigne was appointed to overall command of LRP forces.
 He flew out of Burma to assume command as Japanese forces began their assault on Imphal.
 Command of Lentaigne's 111 Brigade in Burma was assigned to Lt.
 Col. J.R.
 'Jumbo' Morris.

-Wingate and the nine other crash victims were initially buried in a common grave close to the crash site near the village of Bishnupur in the present-day state of Manipur in India.
-The bodies were charred beyond recognition, hence individuals could not be identified under medical practices of the day, as identification from dental records was not possible.

-Since five of the ten crash victims, including both pilots, were Americans, all ten bodies were exhumed in 1947 and reburied in Imphal, India and yet again exhumed in 1950 and flown to Arlington National Cemetery in Virginia for reburial.
-The exhumation was possible due to a three-way agreement among the governments of India, United Kingdom and the United States, and in accordance with the families' wishes.